Laura Lacole: Glamour modelling

 She won the title of Beach Babe 2011 in September of that year.

 Media appearances

 Since early 2012, Lacole has been broadcast on the BBC, SKY NEWS and UTV.
 Throughout 2012 and 2013, she was a regular contributor for broadcaster Stephen Nolan's TV and radio shows.
-In March 2013, she spoke with broadcaster Mark Forrest on whether women should trade on looks.

 In September 2012, she spoke to BBC Newsnight about the 'No More Page 3' campaign, supporting the Page 3 girls.
 In January 2015, Lacole was a guest alongside former Home Secretary; Alan Johnson, Green Party MP Caroline Lucas and former Conservative Party MP Michael Portillo on BBC One's 'This Week' programme presented by Andrew Neil where she also spoke about the topic.

 Space

 In 2013, Lacole campaigned to go to space by competing in the Lynx Space Academy competition.

 Charity

 In 2010 and 2011, Lacole led the Ancestors Charity Bike Rally which delivers donated toys to children in the Ulster Hospital every Christmas.

 In 2012, she became the Northern Ireland Ambassador for the 'Male Cancer Awareness Campaign' charity and in early 2013, did her own fundraising event the 'Belfast Strut'; a 16-mile walk with 200 participants.

 In the lead up to this event, Lacole gained the support of William and Michael Dunlop who posed with her wearing only their helmets and boots to raise awareness of the event and its cause.